LaserPewPew10/Budget-Tracker-PWA/README.md

 # Unit 18 PWA Homework: Online/Offline Budget Trackers

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+Using a previously created Budget Tracker application, a user is able to update information while online/offline.
+Updated application has offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+The user is able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, the total will be populated when brought back online.

 Offline Functionality: